supposedly/nutshell/README.md

 Each of the inline-rulestring lines comes with an implicit "transition-local" switch to `rotate4reflect` symmetry (if using a Hensel-exclusive rulestring with letters and whatnot) or to `permute` symmetry (if using a totalistic rulestring), but **other transitions are not affected**!
-This means that, in the Life table, the transition `any, N..NW any; 0` is actually still under `symmetries: none` and will thus cause the whole table to be normalized into the same; the tlife table has `symmetries: permute` to prevent this.
+This means that, in the Life table, the transition `any, N..NW any; 0` is actually still under `symmetries: none` and will thus cause the whole table to be normalized thereinto; the tlife table, on the other hand, has `symmetries: permute` to prevent this.
 In general, an inline-rulestring transition can be read as being preceded by a switch to either `symmetries: rotate4reflect` or `symmetries: permute` (whichever is appropriate) and being followed by a switch back to the previous symmetries.